MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 > [!IMPORTANT]
 > To enable access to Microsoft Copilot for Azure (preview) for your organization, [complete the registration form](https://aka.ms/MSCopilotforAzurePreviewRequest).
 The application process only needs to be completed once per tenant.
 Check with your administrator if you have questions about joining the preview.

-Currently, users must [apply for access](https://azure.microsoft.com/products/copilot#Usecases) in order to use Microsoft Copilot.

 Here are some of the benefits of using Microsoft Copilot for Azure CLI:
 - **Design**: Create and configure the services needed and align with organizational policies.
 - **Operate**: Answer questions, author complex commands, and manage resources.